peterlee0127/DNS-Security-iOS/index.md

 The First app has DNS over HTTPS and DNS over TLS without any VPN config.
 Install any VPN that may send your all network connection to the server.

 ### Privacy
-This app only secures your DNS query with a trust famous service provider.
+This app only secures your DNS query with a trust service provider.
 It doesn't send your other connection to any server.
 We don't collect any information!!

 ### Transparent
 Choose the provider that you trust.